This post may contain affiliate links. Please read my disclosure policy.

 - Chocolate chips – I used dark chocolate chips since they’re more bitter and richer, making them a great contrast with the sweet cookie dough.
 But semi-sweet works good too.
 Milk chocolate may be a little sweet but if you like super sweet things, go on!

 - Quick oats – quick oats give this cookie dough texture and make it more chewy.
-I wouldn’t recommend steel cut or old fashioned oats because they wouldn’t have quite the same effect.
+I wouldn’t recommend steel cut or old fashioned oats because they wouldn’t have quite the same texture effect.
 If you have old-fashioned oats you can pulse them in a food processor or blender a few times to get them like finer like quick oats.

 - Protein powder – I used PEScience vanilla (code Laurenfitfoodie to save!)
 I typically stick to vanilla because it’s neutral and doesn’t overpower the rest of the cookie dough, but a peanut butter flavor could be yummy too.
-Different protein powders have different absorbent properties, so if your cookie dough seems too dry just add some milk a tsp at a time until you get to cookie dough consistency.
+Different protein powders have different absorbent properties, so if your cookie dough seems too dry just add some milk a teaspoon at a time until you get to cookie dough consistency.

 - Peanut butter – Peanut butter helps the texture of this cookie dough and I love the flavor it brings!
 But cashew butter, almond butter or any nut butter also work.
 Use sunflower butter to make this recipe nut free.